AlexandreGarito/AlexandreGarito/README.md

 <br>

 ### What I'm currently working on (end of June 2023):
-  Working on a personal project
+  Working on a personal project (langchain + text-to-speech)
 </div>